MatthiasWiesner/previewgenerator/README.md

 4. Run `vagrant up`

 ## Docker
-A docker image is created based on the `node:10.5.0-stretch` Debian-Stretch image.
+Two docker images are created based on the `node:10.5.0-stretch` Debian-Stretch image.
+- `docker pull schulcloud/previewgenerator:latest`
+- `docker pull schulcloud/previewgenerator.webserver:latest`

-So that the preview-generator-service, preview-generator-webserver and the rabbitmq-server can be run and connected, `docker-compose` can be used.
+So that the previewgenerator-service, previewgenerator-webserver and the rabbitmq-server can be run and connected, `docker-compose` can be used.
 For more details see `docker-compose.yml`.
 In production mode, however, this file must be adjusted accordingly.

-The necessary environment variables are `AUTH_USERPW` and the `AMQP_URL`.
+You have to adjust the `AUTH_USERPW`.

+If you don't use an external rabbitmq-server, you have to:
+1. Create the folder `./secrets`
+2. Copy `./resources/rabbitmq-definitions.template.json` to `./secrets/rabbitmq-definitions.json`.
+    Adjust the amqp `<user>` and the `<sha256-hash-of-users-password>`.
+To get the `<sha256-hash-of-users-password>` you can follow the (missleading) documentation from rabbitmq: https://www.rabbitmq.com/passwords.html#computing-password-hash.
+    Or you can use my tool.
+Change to ./resources and run `python2 encrypt_rabbitmq_password.py --password="<your-rabbit-password>"` (only python2).
+3. Adjust the `AMQP_URL` according to the new credentials.